usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-For MDE that public entities purchase, lease, or otherwise acquire after October 8, 2024, which is 60 days after the publication of the final rule in the Federal Register, the Department is adopting an approach that draws on the approach that the existing title II regulation applies to new construction and alterations of buildings and facilities.
-274 Section 35.211(a) requires that all MDE that a public entity purchases, leases, or otherwise acquires more than 60 days after publication must be accessible, unless and until the scoping requirements set forth in more detail in § 35.211(b) are satisfied.
+For MDE that public entities purchase, lease, or otherwise acquire after October 8, 2024, which is 60 days after the publication of the final rule in the Federal Register, the Department is adopting an approach that draws on the approach that the existing title II regulation applies to new construction and alterations of buildings and facilities. {% fn 278 %}
+Section 35.211(a) requires that all MDE that a public entity purchases, leases, or otherwise acquires more than 60 days after publication must be accessible, unless and until the scoping requirements set forth in more detail in § 35.211(b) are satisfied.